antononcube/SimplifiedMachineLearningWorkflows-book/Presentations/README.md

 **ABSTRACT:**

-We want to facilitate the rapid specification of data wrangling workflows using natural language commands.
+This presentation discusses how to facilitate the rapid specification of data wrangling programming code using natural language commands.

-Here are our primary motivation points:
+We want to do that because:

-- Often we have to apply the same data transformation workflows within different programming languages and/or packages.
+1. Often we have to apply the same data wrangling workflows within different programming languages and/or packages

-- Although the high-level data transformation workflows are the same, it might be time consuming to express those workflows in the logic and syntax of concrete programming languages or packages.
+2. It might be time consuming to express those workflows with the concrete language/package logic and syntax

-- It would be nice to have software solutions that speed-up the processes for multi-language expression of data transformation workflows.
+3. Natural language workflows are "universal"

-In this presentation we demonstrate the data wrangling code generation for different programming languages, using different packages.
+We demonstrate data transformation code generation for different programming languages/packages.
-We focus on these three data wrangling packages:
+We focus on these three:

 - R-base
 - R-tidyverse
 - Python-pandas

+In addition to code generation examples we also outline the utilized software strategy and architecture and the unit testing procedures.